Bader-alq4/next-up-showcase/README.md

 # NextUp Hoops API (Showcase)

-A **production-style backend API** for a youth sports registration platform, showcasing authentication, payments, and secure system design.
+Designed and implemented the backend architecture and APIs for this system end-to-end, integrating authentication, payments, email workflows, and admin tooling
 ---

 ## Live Demo